2martens/web-platform-docs/contribution/development.rst

    $ git checkout topic_10
    $ git rebase master

-If it is no, replace master with feature-track.
+If the answer is no, replace master with feature-track.
 If any conflicts occur during rebase, fix them and retest your changes.
 If everything checks out, perform a forced push to your fork of the official repository: